Luís Fabiano: Return to São Paulo

 On 13 March 2011, Luís Fabiano returned to Brazil to rejoin São Paulo.
 The Brazilian club paid €7.6 million for the striker, who signed a four-year deal.
-He was welcomed by 45,000 fans at his presentation at Estádio do Morumbi.
+He was welcomed by 45,000 fans at his presentation at the Estádio do Morumbi.
 On 29 July 2012, playing against Flamengo, Luís Fabiano scored two goals and thus became the seventh-most prolific goalscorer of São Paulo's history, outscoring Leônidas.

 On 26 August 2012, Luís Fabiano scored twice in São Paulo's 2–1 win over Corinthians.
 In 2013, however, after a year in which he was injured or had been out of form, Luís Fabiano was charged by Muricy Ramalho, then the coach of club.
 According to Ramalho, using Ganso (who recovered his good shape) as an example, Ramalho stated Luís Fabiano needs "wanting more".

 In December 2015, he was released from São Paulo and joined Chinese club Tianjin Quanjian as a free agent.

-In February 2017, he returned to Brazil and signed for CR Vasco da Gama.
+In February 2017, he returned to Brazil and signed for Vasco da Gama.